 You’re bound to have at least one of these flooring types in your new home.

 1. Use Floor Sliders

 Floor sliders go on the legs or adhere to the bottom of your furniture.
 You can pick them up at your local hardware/furniture store.
-They make it possible to slide heavy furniture across smooth surfaces – like your floor.
+They make it possible to slide heavy furniture, appliances and gym equipment across smooth surfaces – like your floor.

 Your floor and your body will thank you for using floor sliders.

 Tip: If you haven’t settled on a final layout for your furniture, keep the floor sliders on to make rearranging furniture easier – not to mention safer for your floors.